 Hong Kong Inspired Art

 Belinda Bath’s distinctive and stylish photo montage designs capture those all important memories of Hong Kong life.
 Belinda uses her own original pictures to create her designs, some of which can be personalised.
 The ready-to-hang range has some eye-popping pieces bursting with colour, like the ‘Teal Bird’.
-Prices start at $4,500 for a 30″ x 36″ stretched canvas.
-You can also design your own bespoke artwork – or build your own colour palette – for unforgettable gift they’ll truly cherish.
+Prices start at $ 4,500 for a 30″ x 36″ stretched canvas.
+You can also design your own bespoke artwork, or build your own colour palette, for an unforgettable gift they’ll truly cherish.